 Using the Facility

 Samples exceeding BSL-2 cannot be analyzed or sorted in the Flow Lab unless the biohazards are inactivated through fixation.
-Please review our Flow Cytometry Standard Operating Procedures (pdf) and Biohazard for Live Cells Form (pdf).
+Please review our Flow Cytometry Standard Operating Procedures (pdf).
 All samples for sorting must be listed on your lab's biological safety protocol and approved by the Office of Biological Safety.

 - Attend Introduction to Flow Cytometry lecture series which is offered monthly.